InBrewJ/MonMon-Play/README.md

 # MonMon-Play

-- A port of my personal finace GSheet using the Play Framework for Java
+- A port of my personal finance GSheet using the Play Framework for Java

 # Extends :: play-java-jpa-example